 Germany is a country with great biological diversity.
-Around 48,000 animal species, and 24,000 types of higher plants, mosses, fungi, lichens, and algae are native to the country.
+Around 48,000 animal species and 24,000 types of higher plants, mosses, fungi, lichens, and algae are native to the country.
 Having been enshrined in the Basic Law in 1994, the protection of the natural habitats is an official goal of government.
-Between the North Sea and the Alps, the lawmakers have designates 16 national parks and 16 UNESCO biosphere reserves that are totally different in character, along with thousands of nature reserves.
+Between the North Sea and the Alps, the lawmakers have designated 16 national parks and 18 UNESCO biosphere reserves that vary considerably in character, along with thousands of nature reserves.

 Germany is a signatory state to the most important international agreements on biodiversity and a party to more than 30 intergovernmental treaties and programmes with nature protection as their goal.
 By ratifying the United Nations’ Convention on Biodiversity, the governments of 196 countries pledged to significantly reduce the rate of loss of biological diversity.
 To date, however, no turnaround in the extinction of species has been achieved.
 In 2010, an international framework for access to genetic resources and fair benefit sharing was passed at the Conference of Parties to the Convention in Nagoya (Japan).
 The Nagoya Protocol has been in force since 2014.

 Among native species of fauna in Germany, 35 percent are endangered, while the figure is 26 percent for native flora (as of 2018).
 For this reason, efforts aimed at nature conservation and species protection on land and in the water are to be stepped up.
 The primary objective is to reduce the destruction of habitats by house and road building, as well as the pollution levels that result, among other things, from intensive farming and over-fertilisation.
 The amount of land used for housing construction and new transport routes is set to be reduced to less than 30 hectares a day by 2030.